Academic Resources

 • Note all internships for which academic credit will be earned need to be run through the department.
 Internships sought out and obtained by students independently will not earn academic credit, nor will academic credit be given for internships completed prior to approaching the internship coordinator.

-Check out these on Job/Internship Search Essentials developed by the Career Services Center.
+Check out these on Job/Internship Search Essentials developed by the Career Center.

 • Internships through the College of Arts and Sciences Internship Office